-9 Some Korean speakers may find (17a) to be a bit marginal, but this sentence becomes perfectly good if Mary is replaced by na 'I-ACC', as shown below:
+$^{^9}$ Some Korean speakers may find (17a) to be a bit marginal, but this sentence becomes perfectly grammatical if Mary is replaced by na 'I-ACC', as shown below:

 - b.
-John-i Mary-lul [ku [t1 sangchena]-n kos1]]-ul John-NOM Mary-ACC [that [ scratched]-REL part1]]-ACC kkocip-ess-ta. pinch-PAST-DEC 'John pinched Mary on that scratched/wonded part of her body.' - c.
-Ku cha-ka [motun pakhwy]-ka kocangna-ass-ta. that car-NOM [every tire]-NOM break-PAST-DEC 'It is that car whose tires are all flat.'
+John-i Mary-lul [ku [t1 sangchena]-n kos1]]-ul John-NOM Mary-ACC [that [ scratched]-REL part1]]-ACC kkocip-ess-ta. pinch-PAST-DEC 'John pinched Mary on that scratched/wounded part of her body.' - c.
+Ku cha-ka [motun pakhwy]-ka kocangna-ss-ta. that car-NOM [every tire]-NOM break-PAST-DEC 'It is that car whose tires are all flat.'

 The data in (17) are illuminating in several respects.
 First, both (17a) and (17b) exemplify that PMs in Korean EPCs can be modified by relative clauses.
 Second, (17b) shows that PMs can be "closed off" by a determiner if demonstratives in Korean are determiners, as standardly assumed in the literature (e.g., Sohn 1994).
 Third, (17c) illustrates that PMs can be even quantificational.
-Taken together, these facts suggest that PMs are better analyzed as full DPs, rather than N-bar-level intermediate categories, contra authors like H.-S. Yoon (1989, 1990) and J.-M. Yoon (1998).
+Taken together, these facts suggest that PMs are better analyzed as full DPs, rather than N-bar-level intermediate categories, contra authors like Yoon (1989, 1990) and Yoon (1998).

 Before closing this section, I would like to add one additional argument for the DP status of PMs.
-In the standard Case theory (e.g., Chomsky 1995; Ellen Woolford, p.c.), only full DPs can surface with a Case-marking on them.
-And crucially, PMs in Korean EPCs do surface with a case-marker on them, as illustrated above.
+In the standard Case theory (e.g., Chomsky 1995), only full DPs can surface with a Case-marking on them; crucially, PMs in Korean EPCs do surface with what appears to be a Case-marker on them, as we have observed.
 Hence, there is yet another reason to rethink an intermediate category analysis of them.